Last Updated on February 24, 2021

 When following this method, doctors typically prescribe naltrexone.
 However, not every doctor tells their patients to take naltrexone in the same way.
 For example, some doctors encourage patients to quit drinking before they start taking the drug.
 TSM is different.
 You can still drink while taking naltrexone.
 It may not reduce drinking immediately, but eventually, you may notice that you can stop after just one or two drinks.
 Some people end up quitting alcohol altogether.

-As one recent study found, medication for alcohol abuse and dependency is severely under-prescribed by doctors—even though there’s plenty of research to support its effectiveness.
-In a series of clinical trials, Dr. John David Sinclair—who developed the Sinclair Method— found that naltrexone didn’t help if the patient was told to remain abstinent.
+In a series of clinical trials4, Dr. John David Sinclair—who developed the Sinclair Method— found that naltrexone didn’t help if the patient was told to remain abstinent.
 However, if the medication was paired with drinking—specifically, if naltrexone was taken one hour before the start of a drinking session—it was effective and safe.
-And while the strict terms of TSM are still up for debate in the scientific community—some doctors find the medication to be more effective when taken at the same time every day instead of one hour before drinking—it is generally agreed that naltrexone significantly reduces heavy drinking, cravings, and relapse episodes.
+And while the strict terms of TSM are still up for debate in the scientific community (some doctors find the medication to be more effective when taken at the same time every day instead of one hour before drinking), it is generally agreed that naltrexone significantly reduces5 heavy drinking, cravings, and relapse episodes6.